 He was therefore arrested by the Gestapo at the instigation of the NSDAP local group leader of Itzling Johann Hofer2 on July 26, 1938, deported from the police prison in Salzburg to Dachau on August 31, 1938 and registered there as »protective custody prisoner no. 18516«.

 The security guard Karl Haider, who was deported to Dachau with him, was already released in Dachau on March 13, 1939 – he survived.

 Rudolf BEER, on the other hand, was transferred from Dachau to the Mauthausen concentration camp on September 27, 1939, after interventions by the local group leader Hofer , and was murdered there at the age of 38 on April 17, 1940 – a victim of political revenge.

-His death in the concentration camp is recorded in the Salzburg City records, but his name does not appear in the documentation of resistance and persecution in Salzburg as neither a judicial record nor a victim’s assistance record is to be found.
+His death in the Mauthausen concentration camp is recorded in the police registration file of the city of Salzburg, but his name does not appear in the documentation Resistance and Persecution in Salzburg, as neither a judicial file nor a victim welfare file exists.

 Laid 22.03.2012 at Salzburg, Salzburger Schützenstraße 17